 Why do we love Making Manu Tukutuku

-Manu tukutuku (kites) are used to signal Matariki.
-We've read that this is because manu tukutuku can sail close to the whetū (stars) and connect us and Papatūānuku (the earth) to those that have passed on.
+We've read that such great things about the significance of manu tukutuku.
+We espeically love that traditionally they were used to welcome Matariki - this is because they sail close to the whetū (stars) and connect us and Papatūānuku (the earth) to those that have passed on.

 Our manu tukutuku design is not traditional because we wanted to make it really easy for everyone!
 We did find that there are traditional designs available online and you may want to give these a try too!